-You can also use it to set goals, create user accounts for multiple family members, and store data for up to eight users.
+You can also set goals, create user accounts for multiple family members, and store data for up to eight users.
 Renpho’s scale automatically recognizes each user based on their weight.

-The only small downside of this scale is that it only works with Bluetooth (though there is a pricer WiFi version.)
-This may restrict you in terms of range – but it’s a small price to pay considering how much you get for less than $30.
+The only downside of this scale is that it only works with Bluetooth (though there is a pricer WiFi version.)
+This may restrict you in terms of range – but it’s a small price to pay, considering how much you get for less than $30.

 - Relatively cheap

-- Provides all the basic metrics that you’ll need and more
+- It provides all the essential metrics that you’ll need and more

 - Despite the low price, its app is compatible with both Apple Health and other alternatives

-- No advanced features such as pregnancy tracking (Which is to be expected at this price point)
+- No advanced WiFi features, such as pregnancy tracking (which is to be expected at this price point)